 DTAA membership levels

 There are seven categories of DTAA membership.
-The first three categories are practitioners that the DTAA recognises as dance movement therapists.
+The first two categories are practitioners that the DTAA recognises as dance movement therapists.

 A Professional Member has completed a recognised DMT training course to an approved level and has accumulated at least 250 hours of clinical experience with at least 70 hours of supervision.
 S/he continues regular supervision and professional development and makes an active contribution to their profession.
 Members at this level are eligible to join the PACFA register.
 Members achieving this level are permitted to use the title Dance Movement Therapist and DTAA post-nominal in their CV and signature block: DTAA (Prof DMT).